 There are many different types of pumpkin plants and it’s good to choose one that grows best in your climate and soil type.
 It is easy to grow them by collecting the seeds from a pumpkin that you love the flavor of.

 Pumpkins come in many varieties and colors

 Plant the seeds in the spring in a vegetable patch with fertile soil or grow them in a seed tray with a mix of soil recommended for raising seeds.
 Pumpkin seeds and plants need to grow in the sun or part shade, needing a minimum of six hours of sun to grow.
-A position with more sun is the best for more fuller and developed fruit.
-It is best to grow them in the ground or raised vegetable beds.
+A position with more sun is the best for a larger number of fuller developed fruit.
+It is best to grow them in the ground or in raised vegetable beds.
 If the only space you have is a large pot or container then that is also fine.
 If the plant is growing well in the container, it will overflow the pot and this growth is good.
-Pumpkin plants grow 10 to 30 inches (25 to 76 cm) tall and 4 to 16 feet (1.2 to 4.9m) wide.
+Pumpkin plants grow 10 to 30 inches (25 to 76 cm) tall and 4 to 16 feet (1.2 to 4.9 m) wide.

 Seeds will take about four to six days to germinate.
 If you plant straight into the ground or vegetable bed, then if many seedlings emerge and they are too close together, it is good to pull out some plants to make plenty of room for them to grow.

 If you have chosen to plant seeds in a tray, when the first leaves appear, you might want to plant the best seedlings.
 Most growers plant seeds straight into the ground because pumpkin plants don’t like their roots to be disturbed in the transplanting process.
 If you transplant the seedling while it has its first leaves with little root growth they should grow well also.

 Spraying with a liquid fertilizer regularly will help the growth of the pumpkin plant and the roots, and it can also deter pests.
 Also, putting some chook or cow manure around the base of the plant will boost your pumpkin vine for better fruit growth.